Olivier-Boudeville/Ceylan-LEEC/doc/Ceylan-LEEC-technical-manual-english.rst

 Multiple Domains Having Each Multiple Hostnames
 -----------------------------------------------

-At least the ACME servers from Let's Encrypt enforce various fairly low `rate limits <https://letsencrypt.org/docs/rate-limits/>`_, which leads to preferring requesting certificates only on a per-domain basis (ex: for ``foobar.org``) rather than on a per-hostname one (ex: for ``baz.foobar.org``, ``hurrican.foobar.org``, etc., these hosts being virtual ones or not), as such requests would become too numerous to respect these thresholds.
+At least the ACME servers from Let's Encrypt enforce various fairly low `rate limits <https://letsencrypt.org/docs/rate-limits/>`_, which leads to preferring requesting certificates only on a per-domain basis (ex: for ``foobar.org``) rather than on a per-hostname one (ex: for ``baz.foobar.org``, ``hurrican.foobar.org``, etc., these hosts being virtual ones or not), as such requests would quickly become too numerous to respect these rate thresholds.

 A per-domain certificate should then include directly its various hostnames as *Subject Alternative Names* (SAN entries).

 With the ``http-01`` challenge type, no wildcard for such SAN hosts (ex: ``*.foobar.org``) cannot be specified), so all the wanted ones have to be explicitly listed [#]_.

-.. [#] As a result, the certificate may disclose virtual hosts that would be otherwise invisible from the Internet (as no even declared in the DNS).
+.. [#] As a result, the certificate may disclose virtual hosts that would be otherwise invisible from the Internet (as not even declared in the DNS entries for that domain).

+So for example, with LEEC, the certificate for ``foobar.org`` should list following SAN entries: ``baz.foobar.org``, ``hurrican.foobar.org``, etc.

 Concurrent Certificate Operations